 Once you're satisfied that you've implemented any changes necessary, we'll make a decision on whether you're ready to become a Fairtrade certified organisation.
 We'll only issue your certificate when all non-conformities have been resolved – but at this stage, if you're a producer and we found no major problems, we may be able to grant you a temporary ‘Permission to Trade'.

 Once you've received your initial certification, you've entered our three-year ‘certification cycle'.
-During this time, we might carry out further audits, depending on the scale and complexity of your company and certification setup.
+During this time, we might carry out further audits, depending on the profile of your company.
 We'll issue your organisation a new certificate at the end of the first certification cycle, if you come through your renewal audit successfully.
 We might also carry out unannounced audits.